Making jewellery to celebrate culture and heritage

 The creative process will continue and we hope to bring our creations onto the international stage.
 Perhaps a jewellery exhibition in future.
 Collaborations with other international jewellery designers are also in the works.
 My wife, Agnes, who is an independent art curator and jeweller, has joined us as director and is based in Cambodia and Singapore.
 She has expanded the design team by collaborating with guest designers to create seasonal collections.

 She finds constant inspiration in the world of jewellery art, and she is dedicated to fusing contemporary design with traditional craftsmanship to create jewellery that is distinctive in style, meticulously wrought and that speaks to the heart.

 Do you think you might move to another city in the future?

 The base for my work will always be here with my work family in Cambodia.

 I travel a lot but am never at one place for an extended period of time.

-Garden of Desire has just set up their first stockist at the Raffles Hotel Singapore, Raffles Spa.
+Garden of Desire has just set up its stockist at Raffles Hotel Singapore, Raffles Spa.

-You can follow their collections and find a larger catalogue of Pisith’s works here.
+You can follow its collections and find a larger catalogue of Pisith’s works here.